[Begin Part 2]

 - “For it was Adam who was first created,” is not a mark of superiority in Adam but it is a point about being the first born – a position that has always carried with it spiritual responsibility within the family.
-Paul is refering to the created order in humanity before the fall had even taken place.
+Paul is referring to the created order in humanity before the fall had even taken place.
 In this we see Adam was created to be the head and Eve his helpmate.
-It was adam, therefore, who was given spiritual headship and authority, not Eve.
+It was Adam, therefore, who was given spiritual headship and authority, not Eve.

 - After this first bit, the focus shifts to mostly Eve; however, Paul is not blaming Eve here for the fall.
 We should pay particular attention to the word “deceived” here.